ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Reload Plasma:
   - Increased the number of projectiles: 12 > 20
-  - *It's too hard to hit anything with the vanilla version.*
+  - *It's too hard to hit anything with the vanilla version, and the big buff helps it stay useful for longer.*
 - Rapid Fire:
   - Decreased fire rate bonus from: +20% > +10%.
   - *This perk was pretty much an "always take".
-Now the buff it offers feels more even in power to other perks, while still being useful.*
+Now the buff it offers feels more inline with other perks, while still being useful.*
 - Power Gavel:
   - Extra effect: Now also gives +30% increase to melee speed.
-  - *The vanilla version triples melee damage, but felt like it needed "Fast Melee" to be useful.*
+  - *Gives only x3 melee damage in vanilla, but melee attacks are still too slow on their own.
+This buff lets you use this perk without needing to take the one that also increases melee speed.*
 - Melee Deflect:
   - Extra effect: You melee attacks hit everyone around you.
   - Renamed to "360 Deflect".
   - *Makes it much easier to deflect bullets.*
+- Mighty Burst:
+  - Reduced fire rate: +50% > +20%.
+  - Reduced relaod speed debuff: -25% > -15%.
+  - *Stil useful, but no longer OP.*
 - Murderous Lead:
-  - Reduced damage increase: +50% > +20%
+  - Reduced damage increase: +50% > +15%
   - Increased medals unlock cost: 42 > 124
   - Extra effect: Lead bullets now also pierce enemies.
-  - *Lead bullets have plenty of perks, which just made every other gun feel weak by comparison, especially with how early this perk could be unlocked.
-This evens things out a bit.
-The new bonus effect makes is still worthwhile, trading the old higher damage for more utility.*
+  - *Lead bullets have plenty of perks, which just made every other gun feel weak by comparison, especially with how early this perk could be unlocked.*
+  - *This evens things out a bit, and the new bonus effect makes it more worthwhile, trading the old huge damage buff for new utility.*
-- (REMOVED) Fast Reload:
+- Fast Reload:
-  - *Another perk that was just OP.*
+  - Reduced reload speed: +300% > +30%
+  - Extra effect: All of your damage is reduced by -20%.
+  - Renamed to "Light Ammo".
+  - *OP in vanilla.
+This nerf stops it being a neceesary pick for every build, while still supporting certain synergies (eg. with Sniper, whose huge base damage offsets the damage reduction).*
 - (REMOVED) Extended Magazine:
-  - *Again, too OP.
-The new perk "Armory" fills its place.*
+  - *OP in vanilla (x3 clip size with no downsides).
+The new perk "Armory" fills its place while remaining balanced (x4 clip but -50% move speed).*

 ## Stages